nbnuk/als-install/README.md

 The Atlas of Living Scotland has been setup using a selection of [ansible](http://www.ansible.com/) scripts.
 Most of these scripts are in the Atlas of Living Australia (ALA) repository [ala-install](http://github.com/atlasoflivingaustralia/ala-install).

+There are a few additional ansible playbooks in this repository that have been used to setup the system.
+The ansible inventories that have been used are in a private repository.

 ## Getting started